It’s a great time to be a well-trained executive coach!

 This simple NLP and coaching method shows you how to immerse yourself in the moment and pull back to see the big picture as well.

 The soft skills gap is one of the best opportunities for an executive coach to make a sizable difference in businesses.
 However, the key is to know how to fill the gap with specific methods that work.
-Neuro-linguistic programming features those tools and techniques that allow you to build these skills in the most intuitive and effective way.
-You can find these tools and more in our NLP Practitioner and Master Practitioner Training.
-Additionally, many iNLP Center life coach certification students want to do executive coaching and are learning these soft-skills currently.
-For more information on how to become an executive coach, check out our life coach certification program.
+Neuro-Linguistic Programming (NLP) features those tools and techniques that allow you to build these skills in the most intuitive and effective way.
+You can find these tools and more in our Executive Coaching Certification program.